top of page

-'There are times when even good words are to be left unsaid, out of esteem for silence.'
+'Sometimes even good words should be left unsaid, out of esteem for silence.'

-The Rule of St Benedict was indeed written for monastic communities, but it has endured because of its relevance to all communities.
-It seeks to answer that hard question - how do we actually live out the gospel values in our community - family, workplace and parish?
-'Love your neighbour' might be fine in the abstract sense, but, as we all know, every community contains people with whom we struggle, situations that are hard to resolve.
+The Rule of St Benedict has endured because of its relevance to everyone.
+It seeks to answer that hard question - how do we actually live out the values of the gospel in our community - family, workplace and parish?

 If you want to be notified of new reflections and other content, you are welcome to subscribe here:

-stbenedict.co.uk is an independent venture.
+stbenedict.co.uk is an independent ecumenical venture.
 We are not affiliated with the English Benedictine Congregation or any particular abbey.
-We aim to be an online resource for anyone seeking more information about the Benedictine way and the Catholic faith generally.
-We encourage you to visit the websites of the English Benedictine Congregation or UK Benedictine Oblates:
+We aim to be an online resource for anyone seeking more information about Benedictine spirituality.

 bottom of page